Sbargaoui/rustic/args/README.md

 ```

-Read the compiler errors :)
+Read the compiler errors 🤷🏻‍♂️

 :bulb: Tips

 - `String` can be created from `&str` with `String::from()`
 - `&str` can be created from String with `.as_str()̀`
-- use type conversion to convert cli argument to Game `enum`
+- Use type conversion to convert cli argument to Game `enum`

 :books: More resources